18 SOAP Note Examples and Templates 2025

 Can I use SOAP notes for telehealth sessions?

-How do I handle multiple issues in one note?
+How do I handle multiple issues in one SOAP note?

-Use subheadings within each section or prioritize the main concern and briefly address secondary issues in the Plan.
+Use subheadings within each SOAP section or prioritize the primary concern while briefly addressing secondary issues in the Plan section.
+Ensure all significant problems are documented appropriately.

 How do I ensure continuity with multiple providers?